 - those who benefit directly from CSJ;

-- those who have adopted it because they think the only alternative explanation for inequity is biologically based gender/race inferiority;
+- those who have adopted it because they think the only alternative explanation for unequal outcomes must be biologically based gender/race inferiority;

 - those who don’t really know much about CSJ;